You can become perfectly fluent in a language without traveling anywhere and without spending a dime.

 It’s also the cheapest and, if you do it right, it’s free.

 You’re just paying with the time that it takes for you to help your language partner with their goals.
 Examples of how to start finding partners include free websites like Polyglot Club, (under the “community” menu), forums and programs specific to your target language.
 If you’re a native English speaker, you’re in demand.

 The entire world always wants to practice its English.

 And if you pay just a little bit on italki, you can also schedule private online lessons with professional tutors from around the world.
-You’re paying so as not to spend any time speaking your native language, which is what you’ll have to do with a free language exchange partner.
+You’re paying so as not to spend any time speaking your native language (like you’d have to do with a free language exchange partner).
 Rather, you’re only spending time on the language you’re learning—and your time might very well be worth that cost.

 Paying for classes can also be worthwhile since there’s always a risk of language exchange partners being a bit less serious and flaking out on scheduled sessions.